Agricultural Literacy Curriculum Matrix

 - Lead a discussion with the students about the continued importance of wool today.
 Explain that they will be viewing two short movies about how wool cloth was made in colonial times and how it is made today.

-- Show the students the movies From Fleece to Loom (scroll through the Colonial Williamsburg movies to find this movie) and How It’s Made: Wool.
+- Show the students the movies 18th Century Wool Production and How It's Made: Wool.
 While viewing the movies, ask the students to use the Wool: Then and Now Venn diagram to list similarities and differences between how wool was processed in colonial times and how wool cloth is made today.

 - Discuss the modern advances in technology that allow for more efficient wool processing.